1992 Bosnian independence referendum: Background

 Throughout 1990, the RAM Plan was developed by a group of Serb officers of the Yugoslav People's Army (JNA) and experts from the JNA's Psychological Operations Department to organize Serbs outside Serbia, consolidate control of the SDS, and prepare arms and ammunition.
-In 1990 and 1991, Serbs in Croatia and in Bosnia and Herzegovina had proclaimed a number of Serbian Autonomous Oblasts (SAOs) to later unify them to create a Greater Serbia.
+In 1990 and 1991, Serbs in Croatia and in Bosnia and Herzegovina had proclaimed several Serbian Autonomous Oblasts (SAOs) to unify them later to create a Greater Serbia.
 As early as September or October 1990, the JNA had begun to arm Bosnian Serbs and organize them into militias.
 That same year the JNA disarmed the Territorial Defense Force of the Republic of Bosnia and Herzegovina (TORBiH).
 By March 1991, the JNA had distributed an estimated 51,900 firearms to Serb paramilitaries and 23,298 firearms to the SDS.
-Throughout 1991 and early 1992, the SDS heavily Serbianized the police force in order to increase Serb political control.
+Throughout 1991 and early 1992, the SDS heavily Serbianized the police force to increase Serb political control.
 According to Noel Malcolm, the "steps taken by Karadžić and his party – [declaring Serb] Autonomous Regions, the arming of the Serb population, minor local incidents, non-stop propaganda, the request for federal army "protection" – matched exactly what had been done in Croatia.
 Few observers could doubt that a single plan was in operation."

 In a session on 15 October 1991, the Bosnian Parliament, alarmed by the existence of the RAM Plan, approved the "Memorandum on Sovereignty" through the use of a parliamentary movement to reopen parliament after Krajišnik had closed it and after Serb deputies had walked out.
 On 24 October 1991, the SDS formed the Assembly of the Serb People of Bosnia and Herzegovina and in November held a referendum about remaining within Yugoslavia.
 At the same time it issued the "Instructions for the Organization and Activities of the Organs of the Serbian People in Bosnia and Herzegovina in Emergency Conditions" which told SDS officials to form Serb Municipal Assemblies and Crisis Staffs, secure supplies for Serbs, and create extensive communication networks.
 In January 1992, the assembly declared the creation of the Republic of the Serb People of Bosnia and Herzegovina and its secession.
-The Bosnian government declared the referendum an unconstitutional and self-proclaimed entity and it was not recognized internationally.
+The Bosnian government declared the referendum an unconstitutional and self-proclaimed entity and it was recognized only by Yugoslavia.